Lentil Loaf Recipe

 - 2 tablespoons water

-- 3. Transfer to a 9-in. x 5-in. loaf pan coated with cooking spray.
-Combine tomato paste and water until smooth; spread over top of loaf.
-Bake 45-50 minutes or until a thermometer inserted into the center reads 160°.
-Let stand 10 minutes before cutting.
+- 4. Bake until a thermometer inserted into the center reads 160°, 45-50 minutes.
+Let stand 10 minutes before slicing.
 Yield: 6 servings.

 Reviews for Lentil Loaf